-We are pleased to introduce the P3 collaboration team and the Subcommittee below.
-Also see the P3 Office landing page.
+We are pleased to introduce the P3 Collaboration Team and the Subcommittee below.

 P3 Collaboration Team

-Natriece Bryant is the Public Private Partnership (P3) Director for the Department of Personnel & Administration (DPA).
-She oversees the development, construction, planning, design, and expansion for State P3 projects that accommodate some of Colorado’s foundational needs.
+Tom Kurek is the Public Private Partnership (P3) Director for the Department of Personnel & Administration (DPA).
+He oversees the development, construction, planning, design, and expansion for State P3 projects that accommodate some of Colorado’s foundational needs.
 The project(s) scope includes increased affordable housing, broadband expansion, behavioral health capacity, and child care services.

 P3 Economic Development Subcommittee